Corneal Abrasion Treatment in India - Cost, Best Hospitals & Top Surgeons

 - Several lamellar approaches exist.
 The donor tissue preparation and the thickness of the layer being replaced are the main points of differentiation.

 Your cornea will probably be scratched by any item that comes into close contact with the front of your eyes.
-Let's have a look at some other circumstances that might lead to abrasion of the cornea:
+Let's have a look at some other circumstances that might lead to corneal abrasion:

 - Poking your eyes with anything from your fingers to a pen to a cosmetics brush.